ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/app-deploy-helm.md

 Read more about Kubernetes logging [here](https://kubernetes.io/docs/concepts/cluster-administration/logging/).

 ##### Scale the application
 You now have our application up and running but you decide two pods aren't enough.
 Say you want to run three.
-This is simply a case of changing the replicaCount value in the values.yaml whilst running the `helm upgrade` command.
+This is simply a case of changing the replicaCount value in the values.yaml and then running the `helm upgrade` command.

-Let's try:
+Edit `values.yaml` and change `replicaCount` from 1 to 3.
+Save the file, then run:

-    $ helm upgrade django-app-<YourName> . --set replicaCount=3 --tiller-namespace <env-name> --set deploy.host=<DeploymentURL>
+    $ helm upgrade django-app-<YourName> . --tiller-namespace <env-name> --set deploy.host=<DeploymentURL>

 This command spins up another pod to bring the total number to 3.